ammarsubei/Shell/README.md

 # Almond Shell
-Primitive shell in C, written by Ammar Subei.
+A simple implementation of a shell in C, written by Ammar Subei.

 ### Functionality
 The shell's up-to-date functionality: